title

 Oct 2 According to Factcheck.org, "An Obama-Biden TV ad once again twists McCain's position on Social Security."

 Oct 3 Congress passes and President Bush signs into law a plan to "rescue" the economy.
-Some call it a "bailout" of Wall Street and are sorry that Congress is not leaving the marketplace to mend the economy.
-But urgency is felt because people can't borrow money to make payroll, mortgage payments, buy cars and what have you.
-The economy is falling into a hole and people are losing their jobs.
+Some call it a "bailout" of Wall Street, and some are sorry that Congress and the president are not leaving the markets to mend the economy.
+But there are reports of urgency because people can't borrow money to make payroll, mortgage payments, buy cars and people are losing their jobs.

 Oct 5 Sixty Minutes explains the nation's economic crisis.
-It began with Lehman Brothers, Bear Sterns, AIG and others selling repacked mortgages as investment securities - investments that involved "hundreds and hundreds of pages" of flawed legalese which few read.
+It began with Lehman Brothers, Bear Sterns, AIG and others selling repacked mortgages as investment securities – investments that involved "hundreds and hundreds of pages" of flawed legalese which few read.
 These sales involved a credit default swap as a risk-saving device.
-Because it was a swap and not insurance, there was no requirement of adequate capital reserves - a gimmick that avoided government regulation.
-Executives making millions per years bet money they did not have without fully grasping what they were doing.
-It was, expressed here rather than by Sixty Minutes, a failure by mediocre CEOs that is not uncommon - failed CEO management of a different kind having been seen in years past in the the auto industry).
-Go to cbsnews.com, "Sixty Minutes, Shadow Markets".
+Because it was a swap and not insurance there was no requirement of adequate capital reserves – a gimmick that avoided government regulation.
+Executives making millions per year bet money that they did not have without fully grasping what they were doing. (cbsnews.com, "Sixty Minutes, Shadow Markets")

 Oct 5 The Los Angeles Times reports that in rural Brazil girls as young as fifteen have been thrown into jail routinely with male prisoners, gang raped and forced into sex in exchange for food, with prison police being complicit or indifferent.